Tata Harrier SUV comes in the price range of Rs 12.99 lakh – Rs 16.56 lakh.

 The dashboard has a wooden finish with silver accents running across the width and an integrated floating 8.8-inch touchscreen (sourced from Visteon) infotainment system with smartphone connectivity including Apple CarPlay and Android Auto.
 It also supports AUX-in, Bluetooth and reverse camera.
 For entertainment purpose, there is ‘the best-in-class” JBL sound system (4 speakers + 4 tweeters & subwoofer) with amplifier.
 Check Out – New Generation Tata Sierra Rendered

 The Harrier has two-part instrument cluster with an analogue speedometer on the right side and a full-colour screen on the left side displaying the tachometer and MID.
 There is a monotone back-lighting for the instrument console.
 The SUV offers air-cooled under armrest storage space for driver and front passenger to accommodate cold drink cans and paper cups.
 There is also a space outside to keep the hot drinks.
 Read About – Tata Tiago JTP & Tigor JTP

 Tata Harrier Safety

 For ensuring passengers’ safety and security, Tata has equipped the Harrier with a range of advanced safety fitments.
-Features such as airbags, anti-lock braking system (ABS) with electronic brake-force distribution (EBD) and rear parking sensors, central locking, power windows and permetric alarm system.
-The top-spec variant comes with some advanced safety fitments such as 6 airbags, (driver, co-driver, seat side and curtain), electronic traction control, electronic stability program (ESP), roll over mitigation and hill hold control, hill descent control, corner stability control, brake disc wiping and child seat ISOFIX anchor.
+The list of standard features include dual airbags, anti-lock braking system (ABS) with electronic brake-force distribution (EBD) and rear parking sensors, central locking, power windows and permetric alarm system.
+The top-spec variant comes with some advanced safety fitments such as 6 airbags, (driver, co-driver, seat side and curtain), electronic traction control, electronic stability program (ESP), roll over mitigation, hill hold control, hill descent control, corner stability control, brake disc wiping and child seat ISOFIX anchor.